 The travel-mobile – Our four-wheeled hotel

 Once we get settled there’s time for a much-needed shower before dinner.
 Thanks to the in-built water heating unit and sophisticated shower set-up on the van roof, we’re quite smug about our ultra-luxe hygiene standards.
 Inside the Space Camper there are four potential sleeping arrangements, but we vote unanimously for the first floor, stowing the bikes underneath us for security.
 The panorama sleeping deck opens with a zip, which then lets you enjoy the rare occasion to sleep out underneath a starry sky.
+If your vehicle doesn’t have a panoramic sleeping roof, a rooftop tent might be just what you need.
+In our detailed rooftop tent test, you’ll learn how you can still sleep under the stars and take your camping experience to the next level.

 The modular set-up, wisely installed features and envy-inducing panoramic sleeping deck mean this Space Camper is a veritable dream for riders.